emcooper/portfolios/templates/BEM4_template.md

 * What was your biggest technical challenge?

+My biggest technical challenge was testing.
+I could not get the frontend tests to recognize jQuery.
+I had a lot of trouble testing the backend due to not knowing that a separate command was needed to run the migrations for the test environment.
+Additonally, PryJS was not working on the backend, so I found testing to be minimally helpful since I couldn't debug the issues with Pry.

 * How did you solve that challenge?
 What was your approach?

+On the frontend there was no solution as no one I asked seemed to know how to solve it.
+On the backed I ended up just debugging using the Postgres CLI instead of testing and using Pry.

 * What did you like the most about the challenge?

+I liked working with the PG CLI, I think it is was good to remember that it is an option.

 * What are three technical concepts you learned during this project?
+- OOP in JS
+- Knex
+- Express

 * If you could change one thing about your technical approach, what would it be and why?